ntoshev/ntoshev.github.com/_posts/2015-12-18-macros-with-theano.md

 ```

 Adding regularization is left as an exercise for the reader (hint: usually only the weight matrices are included in the regularization term, not the bias vectors).

+*Thanks to Stefan Petrov for suggestions and corrections.*